neodymium6/reversi-backend/README.md

 ## Prerequisites

-- Python 3.10 or higher
+- Python 3.10 or higher (not required if using Docker)
+- Docker (optional, for containerized deployment)

+## Docker

+Pre-built Docker images are available at [ghcr.io/neodymium6/reversi-backend](https://github.com/neodymium6/reversi-backend/pkgs/container/reversi-backend).

+For Docker Compose examples and usage instructions, see the [examples/](examples/) directory.

 ## Setup